Nevenall/ghosting-the-edge/manuscript.md

 #### Example Stunts

-**Mr. Johnson** – Once per scenario you can deeply tap your corporate budget to get a +2 to Resources.
+**Mr. Johnson**—Once per scenario you can deeply tap your corporate budget to get a +2 to Resources.

-**Arms Dealer** – Get a +2 for Resource rolls involving weapons and armor.
+**Arms Dealer**—Get a +2 for Resource rolls involving weapons and armor.

-**Emergency Stash** – You have some assets safely concealed in case you lose access to your normal Resources.
+**Emergency Stash**—You have some assets safely concealed in case you lose access to your normal Resources.
 The stash represents a Resources of 2 that will last about one session.
 If you have an immediate need you can tap your stash for a +2 to Resources rolls for one session, but your stash will be gone until you spend a session without making Resources rolls to recharge it.

 ### Tech